 The test is split into two sections.

-Section 1A tests your problem solving skills through 20 multiple choice questions.
+Section 1A tests your Mathematics skills through 20 multiple choice questions.
 The types of questions you will face will be shown to you further on in this guide so read on for more information.
 There isn’t a set time allowance for this section as it is completed within the time given to you for all of Section 1.

-Section 1B tests advanced mathematics and can be quite difficult, especially if your school syllabus hasn’t covered all the topics that Cambridge University can test candidates on.
+Section 1B tests Advanced Mathematics and can be quite difficult, especially if your school syllabus hasn’t covered all the topics that Cambridge University can test candidates on.
 You can see which Maths topics you need to have a firm grasp on later on in this guide.